gabomijares/OOCT/README.md

 ALGORITHM OF THE GAME

 - Start the Game:
-  1. Define the race track length.
+  1. Create cars with different advancing power and pit stop time.
-  2. Create cars with different advancing power and pit stop.
+  2. Choose your team for the race.
 - The Race:
-  3. On every turn, the cars move a random distance based on its advance.
+  3. On every turn, the player presses advance, and the cars move a random distance based on its range of advance per turn.
-  4. Every car has a random turn to wait for pit stops.
+  4. Every car gets two random turns to wait for pit stops, and has to wait for their own amount of turns.
-  5. Print each cars progress after every turn.
+  5. Print each cars progress after every turn to show position.
 - The Winner:
   6. Analyze when a car reaches the finish line.
   7. Declare the first car to reach it.